dslab-epfl/svshi/svshi/documentation/documentation.md

 <p align="center">
  <img src="res/structure.png" alt="Structure of the platform" width="60%"/>
+ <figcaption>Fig. 8 - Structure of the platform</figcaption>
 </p>

 SVSHI is made of different **Python** and **Scala** modules.
-In the above diagram, the Python modules are in blue and the Scala ones in red.
+The Fig. 8 shows the structure of the SVSHI platform.
+In the structure diagram, the Python modules are in blue and the Scala ones in red.
 Datastores are denoted in green.

 We chose Python for the `generator`, `verification`, and `runtime` modules since we need to perform code generation, AST manipulation, code execution, and symbolic execution on Python files.
 Scala is used for all other tasks.